-New buildings, machinery, or permanent improvements that increase the value of the property aren't deductible as repair and maintenance expenses.
-These expenses must be capitalized and depreciated or amortized.
+New buildings, machinery, or permanent improvements that increase the value of the property aren't deductible.
+They must be depreciated or amortized.
 However, amounts paid for routine maintenance on property, including buildings, may be deductible.
 See Regulations section 1.263(a)-3(i).